Kochadaiiyaan: Release

 In Malaysia, only LFS State 2 Cineplex in Petaling Jaya was showing the 3D version of the film, while other cinemas were screening it in 2D; the movie was released in more than 77 screens.
 The highest for any Indian movie released in Malaysia, beating the previous record held by Singam II.
 In Chennai, as of 2014, AGS Entertainment equipped four screens at its multiplex on Rajiv Gandhi Salai with the latest passive 3D systems and 2K projectors with Harkness silver screens.
 Sathyam Cinemas will open the film in five of its multiplexes and has planned to sell around 15,000 tickets.
 AGS Cinemas had screened the film in 3D at three screens at its Villivakkam multiplex and four screens at its OMR multiplex, unleashing 10,000 tickets on the opening day.
-A release in Japan is being planned as of 2014.